 Part 1 of this post was also mostly about philosophical advice.
 Unfortunately, you can’t eat philosophy and eventually you need to invest.
 I found many investing articles incomplete and books too long, so I’ve written my own.
 Also, most of the published advice is written for Americans who usually have better offerings and simpler choices, but this post is aimed at Europeans.

 I assume basic knowledge of terminology, so you should know what bonds, stocks, ETFs, TER, small-cap, real returns and others are.
-If not, reading the first few parts of Jim Collins’ stock series and additional googling on Investopedia should help.
+If not, reading the first ~10 parts of Jim Collins’ stock series and additional googling on Investopedia should help.

 The short versionPeople wanting to invest usually give their money to a bank.
 The bank loans the money to someone or buys stocks.
 Bonds (=loans) have real return about 0 to 4% yearly and stocks about 6 to 8% (over the long term, adjusted for inflation).
 Banks typically charge 1–2% yearly, so your profit is greatly reduced.
 Lately, it has become very cheap to circumvent the banks via funds traded on stock exchange (ETFs).

-There are 5 steps.
+There are 5 steps to investing.

 - When do you need the money and what is your risk tolerance?
 Would you risk higher expected growth for more risk?
 Answers to these questions determine your bonds/stocks ratio.
 Betterment has some nice charts that should help you find the right ratio.